C2DH/popkult60/pages/publications.en.md

 ---
 permalink: /publications/
 link: /publications/
-layout: fields
+layout: project
-title: fields
+title: publications
 subheading: "Popkult60: A closer look at popular culture in Europe over the long decade of the 1960s"
-lang: de
+lang: en
 ---

 ## Publications